tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/modelbuilder.md

 ) WITH ( KAFKA_TOPIC='Payment', VALUE_FORMAT='Json', PARTITIONS='3' );
 ```

-The `Secret` column was excluded from the generated DDL statement due to its configuration using the model builder's 'Ignore' method:
+The `Secret` column was excluded from the generated DDL statement due to its configuration using the model builder's `Ignore` method:

 ```SQL
 CREATE TABLE IF NOT EXISTS Accounts (